-Any change in a child’s environment or routine can make the child feel insecure, scared, or confused.
+Children react to disasters and emergencies differently than adults do.
+Any change in a child’s environment or routine can make them feel insecure, scared, or confused.
+It’s common for children and teens to experience stress during and after a disaster.

-Children under 5 years old may:
+Children under 5 years might:

 - go back to doing things like they did when younger